+Kaelepulu Drive – across from Mid-Pacific Country Club.
 The trailhead is on the left side of the street, just before the turn-around entrance for the Blue Stone condo complex.
 You have to walk up what appears to be a driveway, and the dirt trail begins alongside a fence.

-For more information about Oahu check out these great books on Amazon Oahu Revealed: The Ultimate Guide to Honolulu, Waikiki & Beyond, Frommer’s Honolulu & Oahu Day by Day by Frommer’s, and Driving and Discovering Hawaii: Oahu, Honolulu, and Waikiki
+For more information about Oahu check out these great books on Amazon Oahu Revealed: The Ultimate Guide to Honolulu, Waikiki & Beyond, Frommer’s Honolulu & Oahu Day by Day by Frommer’s, and Fodor’s Oahu: with Honolulu, Waikiki & the North Shore.

 Heading to Hawaii soon?
 Check out our What to Pack for Hawaii.
 It’s the Ultimate Hawaii Packing List

 - Five Off-the-Beaten-Path Places on Hawaii’s Big Island